Reducing the Risk of Groundwater Contamination by Improving Drinking Water Well Conditions

 In addition, you may conduct a broad scan of your water for a number of contaminants.
 Some mail-in labs offer a screening for metals, inorganic chemicals, volatile organic chemicals, herbicides/pesticides and coliform bacteria for $80 to $120 per chemical.

-The results may not include contaminants that could be near your farm: for example, the most commonly used pesticides in your area.
+The results may not include contaminants that could be near your farm, such as the most commonly used pesticides in your area.
 Test for contaminants that most likely will be found at your farmstead.
 Test for lead if you have lead pipes or soldered copper joints.
 Test for volatile organic chemicals (VOCs) if they have been used nearby or if there has been a spill of oil, petroleum or solvent.
-Although testing for pesticides can be costly (often $80 to $100 per compound analyzed), the expense may be justified if:
+Although testing for pesticides can be costly, the expense may be justified if:

 - Your well has nitrate levels of more than 10 milligrams per liter (mg per liter) (reported as nitrate-nitrogen, NO3-N) or 45 milligrams per liter (reported as nitrate, NO3);